suvrat29/Card_detection/README.md

  #### 5a.
 Label Map

- The label map tells the trainer what each object is by defining a mapping of class names to class ID numbers.
-Use a text editor to create a new file and save it as labelmap.pbtxt in the /home/ProjectFolder/training folder.
-(Make sure the file type is .pbtxt, not .txt !)
+ The label map instructs the trainer what each object is by defining a mapping of class names to class ID numbers.
+Use a text editor to create a new file and save it as labelmap.pbtxt in the /home/ProjectFolder/training folder(Make sure the file type is .pbtxt, not .txt !).
 In the text editor, copy or type in the label map in the format below (the example below is the label map for my Card Detector):
  ```
  item {
   id: 1